nbessi/odoo_new_api_guideline/source/environment.rst

     # It will write on all record.
     self.line_ids.write({'key': value })

-It will write on all record set of the relation line_ids
+It will write on all Records of the relation line_ids

 Many2many One2m Behavior
 ########################